John Eldon Miller

 John Eldon Miller (March 2, 1929 - June 18, 2014) was an American politician and businessman.
+A Democrat, he served in the Arkansas House of Representatives including as Speaker of the Arkansas House of Representatives in 1979.

 Born in Melbourne, Arkansas, Miller received his bachelor's degree in chemistry from Arkansas State University.
 He worked in real estate, retail business, title abstract, and insurance.
-He served in the Arkansas House of Representatives and served as speaker.
+He served in the Arkansas House of Representatives including as speaker.
 He died in Melbourne, Arkansas.